lynnlangit/learn-databricks-genai/README.md

 - For course content, see [here](course.md).
 - For additional materials, see [here](additional-material.md).
+- For an overview of MosaicAI by Databricks, see [here](mosaicai.md).
 - For code, see `scripts` or `notebooks` folders in this repor

 ## 📁 Scripts Folder Structure and Usage